zb4y/ethical-hacking-lab-project/README.md

 ## File

-The lab is included as an HTML file.
+The lab report is included in this repository.
 ## Note

 For learning purposes only.